suites-dev/benchmark/README.md

     showed the most significant difference with a 35.8% increase.
   - This indicates that Automock maintains its efficiency advantage over NestJS even in older Node.js environments.

-In summary, across all tested Node.js versions, `automock` consistently outperforms NestJS in terms of speed for all compilers.
-The difference is marked and suggests that `automock` is a more efficient environment, possibly due to lower complexity or better resource optimization.
+In summary, across all tested Node.js versions, Automock consistently outperforms NestJS in terms of speed for all compilers.
+The difference is marked and suggests that Automock is a more efficient environment, possibly due to lower complexity or better resource optimization.

 ### Visualizations